0nE01/OCR/README.md

-#### OCR, or Optical Character Recognition, is a technology that converts different types of documents, such as scanned paper documents or images taken by a digital camera, into editable and searchable data.
+### OCR, or Optical Character Recognition, is a technology that converts different types of documents, such as scanned paper documents or images taken by a digital camera, into editable and searchable data.
 It identifies and extracts text characters from images, making it possible to edit and search the text.
-OCR is widely used for digitizing printed texts so they can be electronically stored, edited, and searched.
+OCR is widely used for digitizing printed texts so they can be electronically stored, edited, and searched.🔥😎

-# What we're going to do?
+# What we're going to do? 😀

-So basicly we are going to use a liberery called easyocr to detecte text in to different languege
+#### So basically this is a small project that we are going to use a library named easyocr to detect text in two different languages. ✨
-* English
+* English 💪
-* Persian
+* Persian ⚡

-*
-After detecting the text we'll extract texts from image and make them editable And also we can draw bounding boxes for texts in our image.
+#### After detecting the text we'll extract texts from image and make them editable And draw bounding boxes for texts in our image. 🟩

-You can find github repo for easyocr with link below:
+####  You can find github repo for easyocr with link below:

 |[Easyocr](https://github.com/JaidedAI/EasyOCR?tab=readme-ov-file)|
 |------|